webstylestory/figolia/README.md

 ### Firebase configuration

-In order for `algolia-firebase-indexer` to work properly, it has to store the last known indexing date in firebase.
+In order for `figolia` to work properly, it has to store the last known indexing date in firebase.
 You can specify the path where you want this information stored in the config ([see above](#configuration)).